LuxciumProject/mapping-tools/library/mapping-tools/docker/meta/step-by-steps-instructions-to-the-AI_001.md

 11. Run the build command for the TypeScript project (e.g. "docker run -it --rm -v /path/to/package.tgz:/app/package.tgz my-test-image npm run build")
 ```

-## d) Once the container is running, you can use the command "docker exec" to run commands inside the container and interact with the compiled JavaScript package for the **testing project**
+## d) Once the container is running, you can use the command "docker exec" to run commands inside the container and interact with the compiled javascript package for the **testing project**

 ```markdown
 12. Use the command "docker exec -it [container name] [command]" (e.g. "docker exec -it my-test-container-1 npm test")